Dish makes national security argument for Sprint offer

-Dish in the past has asked the Federal Communications Commission for such a suspension, but in a filing posted online on Thursday, the satellite TV provider reinforced the request with arguments promoting its own, unsolicited $25.5 billion bid made for Sprint on Monday.
+Dish in the past has asked the Federal Communications Commission for such a suspension, but in a filing posted online on Thursday, the satellite TV provider reinforced the request with arguments promoting its own, unsolicited $25.5 billion (16.6 billion pounds) bid made for Sprint on Monday.

 Sprint spokesman John Taylor declined comment.
 Sprint's board, which previously agreed to the SoftBank offer, is now studying the Dish offer.